Population history of the Indigenous peoples of the Americas: Estimations by tribe

-Population size for Native American tribes is difficult to state definitively, but at least one writer has made estimates, often based on an assumed proportion of the number of warriors to total population for the tribe.
-Typical proportions were 5 people per one warrior and at least 1 up to 5 warriors (therefore at least 5-25 people) per lodge, cabin or house.
+Population size for Native American tribes is very difficult to state definitively, but at least one writer has made estimates, often based on an assumed proportion of the number of warriors to total population for the tribe.
+Many of these estimates are based on observations by contemporary European explorers or settlers passing through Native American territories.
+Typical proportions were 5 people per one warrior and at least 1 up to 5 warriors (therefore at least 5–25 people) per lodge, cabin or house.

-The total peak population size only for the tribes listed in this table is 3,210,215 in the US and Canada (including 327,600 in Canada).
+The total peak population size only for the tribes listed in this table is 3,529,240 in the US and Canada (including 507,675 in Canada).
+This number is very similar to Snow's estimate for the US and Canada and to Alchon's, Denevan's and Milner's estimates.

 Pre-Columbian Americas

 Genetic diversity and population structure in the American land mass using DNA micro-satellite markers (genotype) sampled from North, Central, and South America have been analyzed against similar data available from other Indigenous populations worldwide.
 The Amerindian populations show a lower genetic diversity than populations from other continental regions.
 Decreasing genetic diversity with increasing geographic distance from the Bering Strait can be seen, as well as a decreasing genetic similarity to Siberian populations from Alaska (genetic entry point).
 A higher level of diversity and lower level of population structure in western South America compared to eastern South America is observed.
 A relative lack of differentiation between Mesoamerican and Andean populations is a scenario that implies coastal routes were easier than inland routes for migrating peoples (Paleo-Indians) to traverse.
 The overall pattern that is emerging suggests that the Americas were recently colonized by a small number of individuals (effective size of about 70–250), and then they grew by a factor of 10 over 800–1,000 years.
 The data also show that there have been genetic exchanges between Asia, the Arctic and Greenland since the initial peopling of the Americas.
 A new study in early 2018 suggests that the effective population size of the original founding population of Native Americans was about 250 people.